jyablonski/doqs/src/content/docs/architecture/nba_project.md

 ### 2. dbt Transformations

-- Models source data into Fact and Dimension tables, followed by Prep and Mart layers.
+- Models source data into Fact and Dimension tables, followed by Prep and Mart layers
 - Implements [dbt-expectations](https://github.com/metaplane/dbt-expectations) for data quality tests
+- Prep layer isolates and validates transformed models early, preventing data quality issues from propagating to the Mart layer and downstream services
-- Mart layer feeds both the REST API and Frontend Dashboard
+- Mart layer feeds both the REST API & Frontend Dashboard
-- Ran via ECS Fargate as part of the daily pipeline orchestrated with AWS Step Functions.
+- Ran via ECS Fargate as part of the daily pipeline orchestrated with AWS Step Functions

 ```mermaid
 graph LR;